ewen-lbh/litex/README.md

 # LaTeX Preprocessor

+***
+> I'm following readme-driven development for this project.
+> Nothing has been implemented yet, I'm still figuring out the language's design.
+***

 ## Global structure

 To eliminate the need of a stupid `\begin{document} ... \end{document}`, the structure is as follows: